Transitioning to retirement

 A TTR strategy is based on a number of principles:

 - Pension income is tax-effective.
-Your pension payments are taxable but you will receive a 15% tax offset if you're under 60 to reduce the amount of personal income tax.
+Your pension payments are taxable under age 60 but you will receive a 15% tax offset on the taxable portion to reduce the amount of personal income tax.
 After age 60 the pension payments are completely tax free to you

 - Your salary is not nearly as tax-effective – your marginal rate can be as high as 46.5%.